Biskuitman/asd-automatic-shutdown-after-steam-download/README.md

 4. after the countdown is done the computer shuts down

 note:
-The program was only testet on windows!
+The program was only tested on windows!
 Please share bugs!

 Okay but how do I use it?